logaan/nana.ts/Readme.md

 # TODO

-- [ ] Get rid of the mutable stack popping
+- [x] Get rid of the mutable stack popping.
+  - Looks like it's happening in the reader, not eval.
+So it's fine for now.
-- [ ] Make the whole thing use a state machine
+- [ ] Make the whole thing use a state machine.
 - [ ] Macros should return an s-expression and then have it evaluated, rather than just evaluating code as part of their body.
 Then we can macro-expand to view the results.
-- [ ] It would be nice to be able to round-trip NData
+- [ ] It would be nice to be able to round-trip NData.
+- [ ] A better parser that can actually handle whitespace in strings.
+- [ ] Parser should tag each node with line and column.